Groupon can be a great place for a bargain or three, but sometimes not all is as it seems…

-Everyone loves a good deal, and so many of us hunt them out on Ebay, spend hours scouring Amazon on Black Friday or browsing Groupon in the quest for that bargain outfit or an affordable dinner for two.
+Everyone loves a good deal, and so many of us hunt them out on Ebay, spend hours scouring Amazon on Black Friday or browsing Groupon for that bargain outfit or an affordable dinner for two.
 Unfortunately, if the past few years have taught me anything, it’s that you might not get what you bargained for.
-From my own experiences, these are four stories of Groupon purchases that ended up being not quite such a good deal:
+From my own experiences, these are four stories of Groupon purchases that ended up being a bad deal:

-A few years ago, my husband and I arranged for my father-in-law to go on a professional photography tour around Bristol as a father’s day birthday present.
-The tour guide is provided, you just turn up with your camera, walk, learn and take some pictures.
-We read the small print through carefully and, when we were given dates for this tour, we picked one that would best suit my husband’s father.
-When he got into town, he was the only person there.
-Even after waiting around for an hour, the tour guide failed to appear.
-We were later told by by father-in-law that the tour had been cancelled because of a lack of numbers.
-The tour was never rearranged.
+A few years ago, my husband and I arranged for my father-in-law to go on a professional photography tour around Bristol.
+The tour guide was provided, you just turned up with your camera, walk, learn and take some pictures.
+We read the small print carefully and, when we were given dates for this tour, we picked one that would best suit my husband’s Dad.
+Unfortunately though, when my father-in-law got into town, he was the only person there.
+Even after waiting around for an hour, the tour guide still failed to appear.
+We were later told by my father-in-law that the tour had been cancelled because of a lack of numbers.
+That tour was never refunded or rearranged.

 Thomas The (Diesel) Tank Engine

 Father’s Day again, and this time we decided to send my husband’s father on a carefully thought-out steam train trip with his beloved fish and chips for dinner.
-The ticket was booked and again, my father-in-law turned up fine.
-However, on this occasion, the train that was pulling the passenger cars wasn’t a steam train at all, but rather a diesel locomotive.
-The ride also wasn’t a trip through rolling scenery but a ride to the end of a stretch of track and back, and the fish and chips were provided by a local takeaway.
+The ticket was booked and again, my father-in-law turned up on time.
+However, on this occasion the train that was pulling the passenger cars wasn’t a steam train at all, but rather a diesel locomotive.
+The ride also wasn’t a trip through rolling countryside but a ride to the end of a stretch of track and back, and the fish and chips were provided, still wrapped in paper, by a local takeaway.
 When we called for an explanation, we were told that as my father-in-law had eaten the food and ridden the ride in full, we weren’t entitled to a refund.

 Our Dinner Date Disaster

-Wolfie and I spotted a 2-for-1 on 2-course meal’s at the popular Bella Italia so, being lovers of Italian cuisine, we decided to spoil ourselves to dinner at our nearest Bella Italia restaurant.
-Having eaten our meals and dessert and being ready to settle the bill, we presented what we thought were two redeemable vouchers, only to be told that the offer expired two weeks ago and Groupon obviously hadn’t updated the offer.
-The bar lady spoke to the manager and they gave us 2-for-1 on our desserts as a gesture of goodwill, but our affordable dinner date ended up being a little less affordable after all!
+Matt and I spotted a ‘two courses for the price of one’ deal at Bella Italia so, being lovers of Italian cuisine, we decided to spoil ourselves to dinner at our nearest Bella Italia restaurant.
+Having eaten our meals and dessert, we presented what we thought were two redeemable vouchers, only to be told that the offer expired two weeks ago and Groupon obviously hadn’t updated the offer.
+The bar lady spoke to the manager and they charged us 50% off of our desserts as a gesture of goodwill, but our affordable dinner date ended up being a little less affordable after all!

 The Missing Massage

-The most recent story happened last year, when my mother’s lodger presented her with her Christmas present; a booking for an hour long massage which he had ordered through Groupon.
-When she attended, the parlour had no record of the booking for her massage and offered a half-hour session instead.
-My mother declined, and her lodger is now pursuing a refund from Groupon.
+The most recent story happened last year, when my mother’s lodger presented her with her Christmas present – a boking for an hour long pamper and mini massage.
+When she attended, the parlour had no record of the booking and offered a half-hour massage session instead.
+My mother declined, and her lodger again pursued a refund from Groupon.

 How To Get The Most Out Of Groupon